libxengine/libxengine/README.en.md

 You can also use the XEngine_RfcComponents component to develop some common protocol services, such as HTTP, WEBSOCKET, SIP, etc...

 ## Join us

-Not fully open, only available to internal members.
 To join the development, you need to apply first.
 You can join after the assessment

 ## Software Architecture